BestTimesToVisit.com Logo

 Sunrise Serenity at Lal Bagh Botanical Gardens

 Escape the city's hum with a dawn visit to Lal Bagh.
-Witness the iconic Glass House bathed in the soft morning light and explore the diverse flora, including ancient trees and vibrant flower displays.
-Arrive early to enjoy the tranquility and spot local birdlife before the crowds gather.
+Witness the iconic Glass House bathed in the soft morning light and discover ancient trees and vibrant flower displays before the crowds gather.
+It's a peaceful oasis perfect for a leisurely stroll or some quiet contemplation.

-Embark on a gastronomic adventure along VV Puram Food Street after sunset.
-Sample an array of local delicacies, from crispy dosas and steaming idlis to sweet jalebis and savory chaats.
-Don't miss the 'Gobi Manchurian' and the unique 'Rava Idli' for an authentic taste of Bangalore's street food scene.
+Dive into a sensory explosion on VV Puram's bustling food street after sunset.
+Sample an incredible array of local street food, from crispy dosas and steaming idlis to sweet jalebis and savory chaats.
+Don't be afraid to try the more adventurous options – it’s a true taste of Bangalore's vibrant street life.

 See all 8 things to do →